swaptacular/swpt_debtors_ui/digital-coin-urls.rst

 which, MUST either directly return[#HTTP-OK]_ an *immutable document* that describes the currency, or `redirects`_[#redirection]_ to a different URL, from which an *immutable document* that describes the currency can be retrieved.
-The retrieved document is REQUIRED to be immutable[#immutable]_.
+The retrieved document MUST be immutable[#immutable]_.

-**Important note:** When the description of the currency changes, a new document (with a new URL) MUST be created, containing the new description, and the "Debtor Info Locator" MUST be updated to redirect to the newly created (the latest) version of the currency description document.
+**Important note:** When the description of the currency changes, a new immutable document (with a new URL) MUST be created, containing the new description, and the currency's "Debtor Info Locator" MUST be updated to redirect to the newly created version of the currency description document.

 .. [#HTTP-OK] That is: Directly return an HTTP response, with response